P0442EVAP

 • Leaking fuel tank filler neck or filler tube

-• Faulty EVAP vent solenoid or purge solenoid with a minor leak
+• Faulty EVAP purge solenoid with a minor leak

 • Leaking fuel tank pressure sensor